 On the whole, it is about updating various lines of business to meet the demands of the modern market.

 Microsoft is dedicated to the idea of business process automation and we will be seeing features that facilitate this as well.
-For instance, we can expect to see more integration between Flow, PowerApps, and Office 365, which will make it possible for businesses to create automated workflows between these platforms.
+For instance, we can expect to see even more integration between Flow, PowerApps, and Office 365, which will make it possible for businesses to create automated workflows between these platforms.
 There will also be a greater focus on creating solutions for each business line in order to offer specific capabilities.

 In mid-2018 Microsoft announced that the way businesses subscribe to or purchase Dynamics 365 will also undergo changes.
 This change is said to be inspired by Microsoft’s understanding of how cloud computing has altered the way businesses purchase software for the enterprise.
 This huge change simply shows Microsofts commitment to keeping up their competitive edge and is predictive of more great advances to come.